-II.
-Downloading Documents After A Judge Is Assigned;
+III.
+Downloading Documents After A Judge Is Assigned

 After court staff have randomly assigned your case to a judge, you will receive a Notice of Electronic Filing informing you of the name of the assigned judge and whether that judge is a district judge or a magistrate judge.

 On the judges’ index page on the court’s website, locate your assigned judge and open his or her webpage.
 Review the information provided about your assigned judge and download and review the judge’s standing orders.
 You are required to serve the standing orders, together with the other documents listed below, on the defendants in the case.